Annamaria Serturini

-Annamaria Serturini (born 13 May 1998) is an Italian professional footballer who plays as a right midfielder for Serie A club Inter Milan and the Italy women's national team.
+Annamaria Serturini (born 13 May 1998) is an Italian professional footballer who plays as a right midfielder for Serie A club Juventus and the Italy women's national team.

 Club career

 Serturini has played for Brescia, Pink Sport Time, AS Roma and currently plays for Inter Milan.

 Serturini spent her youth career as part of Brescia's "golden generation" of Italian academy talents, with her performances for Brescia Primavera convincing senior team coach Milena Bertolini to promote Serturini to the Brescia first team for the 2014-15.
 Serturini made her first-team debut as a midfielder on 8 November 2014, coming on as a 71st-minute substitute in Brescia's 8-0 league victory over Pink Sport Time.
 Serturini would go on to make just two senior appearances for Brescia in her debut season, but did enough to pick up a Coppa Italia winner's medal from Brescia's trophy win in the spring of 2015.
 Serturini would then find more playing time and consistency in her sophomore season with the club.

 Serturini would make 15 league appearances for Brescia in the 2015-16 Serie A season.
 She scored her first goals at senior level on the first Serie A matchday, scoring a brace in Brescia's 6-0 win over Vittorio Veneto.
 Serturini scored more goals for the club that season and made her continental debut in the UEFA Champions League on 11 November 2015, playing in Brescia's 1-0 win over Danish side Fortuna Hjørring.
 At the end of Serturini's second season with the club, she was part of the team that won a historic treble of Serie A, Italian Cup and Supercoppa Italiana trophies in a single season.
 She continued to play for Brescia in the 2016-17 season, in what would be her last season at the club.
 In the summer of 2017, Serturini agreed to move to Pink Sport Time in search of regular first-team football.